Baconing/bd/README.md

 bd is currently in development and is not ready for use.

-finally, bd is a way for me to learn C++, so it will likely not be ready for a while
+finally, bd is a way for me to learn C++, so it will likely not be ready for a while, nor will the majority of it follow best practices for C++ development

 examble bdq (bacon database query) to modify data :